 We also cover up to two individual 20 to 30 minute, face-toface high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.

 There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.

-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) \$0 copay for Medicare- covered kidney disease education services.
-20% coinsurance for Medicare-covered dialysis services.
-Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs .
-Prior authorization rules may apply.
+What you must pay when Services that are covered for you you get these services Services to treat kidney disease Covered services include: \$0 copay for Medicarecovered kidney disease Kidney disease education services to teach kidney care and education services. help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when 20% coinsurance for referred by their doctor, we cover up to six sessions of Medicare-covered dialysis kidney disease education services per lifetime services.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.